zaneclaes/tiny-cluster/README.md

 The configuration steps are equivalent to running the following commands:

-* `./tiny-cluster.py -n master create_context`: generate a `.kube/home.conf` configuration file which is downloaded to the controlling computer so that it may subsequently access the cluster.
+* `./tiny-cluster.py master create_context`: generate a `.kube/home.conf` configuration file which is downloaded to the controlling computer so that it may subsequently access the cluster.
-* `./tiny-cluster.py -n master install_network_add_on`: Install `flannel`
+* `./tiny-cluster.py master install_network_add_on`: Install `flannel` or `weave`
-* `./tiny-cluster.py -n master configure_nfs`: Create a network file system at `/mnt/tiny-cluster` which may be accessed by the local network
+* `./tiny-cluster.py master configure_nfs`: Create a network file system at `/mnt/tiny-cluster` which may be accessed by the local network
-* `./tiny-cluster.py -n master untaint`: If this master is also a `node`, then remove the `master` taint.
+* `./tiny-cluster.py master untaint`: If this master is also a `node` (the same IP is used within the `nodes` condfig), then remove the `master` taint.

 ### Node Setup

-The folloting command will set up the `spellbook` node, as defined in the above configuration:
+The folloting command will set up the `rpi` node, as defined in the above configuration:

-`/tiny-cluster.py -n spellbook create`
+`/tiny-cluster.py rpi create`

 It begins by updating the device, assigning the static IP address, and installing the required scripts.
 Then it performs commands equivalent to running the following:

-* `./tiny-cluster.py -n spellbook configure`: write the configuration files (e.g., the kiosk startup URL) to the device and join the Kubernetes cluster.
+* `./tiny-cluster.py rpi configure`: write the configuration files (e.g., the kiosk startup URL) to the device and join the Kubernetes cluster.
-* `./tiny-cluster.py -n spellbook update`: make sure all packages are up-to-date.
+* `./tiny-cluster.py rpi update`: make sure all packages are up-to-date.
-* `./tiny-cluster.py -n spellbook reboot`: restart the device.
+* `./tiny-cluster.py rpi reboot`: restart the device.

 The following additional commands may be useful:

-* `./tiny-cluster.py -n spellbook ssh`: SSH into the device
+* `./tiny-cluster.py rpi ssh`: SSH into the device
-* `./tiny-cluster.py -n spellbook join`: (Re)join the Kubernetes cluster
+* `./tiny-cluster.py rpi join`: (Re)join the Kubernetes cluster
-* `./tiny-cluster.py -n spellbook label`: (Re)label the node in the cluster
+* `./tiny-cluster.py rpi label`: (Re)label the node in the cluster

 ## Deploying Docker Containers